1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ??? tip "About Cleaning the Nozzle"

     - For cleaning the nozzle and getting rid of excessive filament during the printing process or right before printing starts as the extruder is heating up, just use a long and thin wooden stick like a skewer.
 A wooden toothpick also works fine - just make sure you don't burn yourself as it may be a bit short.
-    - Using a needle with the correct diameter (e.g. 0.4mm needle for a 0.4mm nozzle) to stick it into the hot nozzle for cleaning it sometimes works.
+    - Using a needle with the correct diameter to stick it into the hot nozzle for cleaning it sometimes works.
 If you still encounter problems with the flow of the filament though or if you even can't load new filament, most likely the little PTFE tube inside of the heatbreak is clogged.
 Scroll down to the "disassambling" section where you'll find a little guide about how to get it out and clean it.

 ??? example "Changing the Nozzle"